 Pfc.
 Birnes Penix of Wilmot wiped the sweat from his dark face.
 He chambered a round in his AR 15 rifle and shook his head to clear the roar of the helicopters from his ears.
-He then jumped from the chopper into the swirl of the dust He then jumped from the chopper into the swirl of the dust and bullets that was supposed to be Charlie Company's landing zone.
+He then jumped from the chopper into the swirl of the dust and bullets that was supposed to be Charlie Company's landing zone.
 But it wasn't.